kof/diff-renderer/readme.md

 ## Goal

-diff-renderer is here to solve 1 issue - rendering of data changes to the DOM at 60fps.
+DiffRenderer is here to solve 1 issue - rendering of data changes to the DOM at 60fps.

-Events handling, template engines or animations are NOT part of this project.
+Feel free to use any other project for events handling, templates, animations etc.

 ## How

-1. By accepting the DOM as a render api, not something we can change all the time.
-1. Accepts a snapshot of your state represented as html or json.
+1. It accepts a snapshot of your state in html or json format.
 You can use any template engine or none.
-1. Calculates the difference to the state in the dom.
+1. It calculates the difference to the cached state of the dom.
-1. Intelligently renders the difference by only modifying/adding/removing nodes we have to.
+1. Intelligently renders the difference by only modifying/adding/removing nodes it has to.
 1. Maintains a pool of DOM nodes and reuses them.
-1. Benchmark driven development

 ## Playground